grandeurdev/py-sdk/README.md

 # Grandeur [![Version](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://cloud.grandeur.tech)

-Building a smart (IoT) product is an art because it is about unifying the physical world with the digital one.
-When you put a piece of hardware on the web, magic happens.
-But one device on the web is one thing.
-Think about tens of them, interconnected, forging an automated ecosystem of pure reverie.
-Now imagine tens of thousands of these ecosystems spread throughout the globe.
-Seems profound, no?
-But developing an IoT product and then managing it is just as profoundly difficult.
-It involves development across a huge technology stack (your IoT hardware itself, your apps to monitor/control your hardware and a server backend to manage them both) to make such products work in production.
-And then in production comes the hardest challenge; you are going to have to scale it up as your user base grows.
+Building a smart (IoT) product is an art.
+It is about unifying the physical world with the digital one.
+When you connect a hardware to the web, magic happens.
+But it involves development across an immense technology stack.
+You need to develop your hardware, your apps to monitor/control your hardware and a server backend to manage both.
+Then if you are (somehow) done with the development, there comes the hardest part; you will have to scale it all as your userbase gonna grow.

-We understand this because we have been there.
+We can understand this because we have been there.

-Introducing Grandeur: A backend as a service (Baas) platform for IoT.
-We have designed this platform so you do not have to worry about the backend of your next big thing, and can focus on what matters the most: your hardware and your apps.
-It is designed specifically to accelerate your IoT product development and push your products to market in weeks rather than in months or years.
-So you can then actually build *grandeur* ecosystems like the one above.
+Introducing Grandeur; A backend as a service (BaaS) platform for IoT.
+We have designed this platform so that you do not have to worry about the backend of your next big thing and you could focus on what matters the most; your hardware and apps.
+It is designed specifically to accelerate your IoT product development and push your product to market in weeks rather than in months or years.

 ## Why Grandeur